History of U.S. foreign policy, 1776–1801: Jay Treaty 1796

 Once the treaty arrived in Philadelphia in March 1795, Washington—who had misgivings about the treaty's terms—kept its contents confidential until June, when a special session of the Senate convened to give its advice and consent.
 Peter Trubowitz writes that during these several months Washington wrestled with "a strategic dilemma," balancing geopolitics and domestic politics.
 "If he threw his support behind the treaty, he risked destroying his fragile government from within due to partisan rage.
 If he shelved the treaty to silence his political detractors, there would likely be war with Great Britain, which had the potential to destroy the government from the outside."
 Submitted on June 8, debate on the treaty's 27 articles was carried out in secret, and lasted for more than two weeks.
 Republican senators, who wanted to pressure Britain to the brink of war, denounced the Jay Treaty as an insult to American prestige, and a repudiation of the 1778 treaty with France; New York's Aaron Burr argued point-by-point why the whole agreement should be renegotiated.
 On June 24, the Senate approved the treaty by a vote of 20–10 – the precise two-thirds majority vote necessary for ratification.

 Although the Senate hoped to keep the treaty secret until Washington had decided whether or not to sign it, it was leaked to a Philadelphia editor who printed it in full on June 30.
 Within a few days the whole the country knew the terms of the agreement, and, in the words of Samuel Morison, "a howl or rage went up that Jay had betrayed his country."
-The reaction to the treaty was the most negative in the South.
-Southern planters, who owed the pre-Revolution debts to the British and who were now not going to collect for the slaves lost to them, viewed it as a great indignity.
+The reaction to the treaty was the most negative in the American South.
+Southern planters, who owed the pre-Revolution debts to the British and who were now not going to collect monetary compensation for the slaves freed by them, viewed it as a great indignity.
 As a result, the Federalists lost most of the support they had among planters.
 Protests, organized by Republicans, included petitions, incendiary pamphlets, and a series of public meetings held in the larger cities, each of which addressed a memorial to the president.
 As protests from treaty opponents intensified, Washington's initial neutral position shifted to a solid pro-treaty stance, aided by Hamilton's elaborate analysis of the treaty and his two-dozen newspaper essays promoting it.
 The British, in an effort to promote signing of the treaty, delivered a letter in which Randolph was revealed to have taken bribes from the French.
 Randolph was forced to resign from the cabinet, his opposition to the treaty became worthless.
 On August 24, Washington signed the treaty.